compgen-io/cgpipe/README.md

-MVpipe - minimum viable pipeline
+CGPipe - minimum viable pipeline
 ====

 Make for HPC analysis pipelines
 ----

-MVpipe is a replacement for the venerable "make" that aims to automate the process of running complex analysis pipelines on high-throughput clusters.
+CGPipe is a replacement for the venerable "make" that aims to automate the process of running complex analysis pipelines on high-throughput clusters.
 Make is a standard build tool for compiling software.
 The power of make is that it takes a set of instructions for building various files, and given a target output, make will determine what commands need to be run in order to build those outputs.
 It basically answers the questions: what inputs are needed? and how do I build those inputs?
-MVpipe aims to perform a similar function for pipelines that run on high-throughput/performance clusters.
+CGPipe aims to perform a similar function for pipelines that run on high-throughput/performance clusters.
 These pipelines can be quite elaborate, but by focusing on specific transformations, you can make the pipeline easier to create and run.